Turkish F-16s Shoot Down Russian Su-24

 Key Takeaways:

-• A Russian Sukhoi Su-24 jet was shot down by Turkish F-16s near the Syrian-Turkish border, resulting in the death of one Russian pilot.
+• A Russian Sukhoi Su-24 military jet was shot down by Turkish F-16s near the Syrian-Turkish border, sparking a major international incident.

-• Separately, another Russian airman was killed by ground fire during a search and rescue operation for the downed Su-24 pilots.
+• The incident resulted in the death of at least one Su-24 pilot, and another Russian airman was killed by ground fire during a search and rescue operation for the downed pilots.

 See a mistake?
 Contact us.